Leonardo-Boss/suckless-site/surf.suckless.org/files/autologin.md

 AUTOLOGIN
 =========

-Feel free to post autologin scripts to your favorite site. __Do not forget to remove your passwords from the script!!!__
+Feel free to post autologin scripts for your favorite site. __Do not forget to remove your passwords from the script!!!__

 * Twitter